suds-community/suds/README.rst

    1) filter out the non-soap bindings - they were causing the real trouble;
-   2) since most servers are happy with any of the soap bindings (soap 1.1 and 1.2), ambigious references to methods when invoking then without the port qualification will work just fine in almost every case.
+   2) since most servers are happy with any of the soap bindings (soap 1.1 and 1.2), ambiguous references to methods when invoking then without the port qualification will work just fine in almost every case.
 So, why not just allow suds to select the port.
 Let us not make the user do it when it is not necessary.
 In most cases, users on 0.2.9 and earlier will not have to